 7. The SMF sends the UUAA result (success/failure), and the UUAA Authorization Payload received in step 5 to the UE.
 The message(s) used in step 7 and any further actions the UE and SMF take are given in TS 23.256 [3].

 8. The UE on receiving the UUAA result as success, shall store the authorization information if received such as, CAA-level UAV ID, and UAS Security information.

-Editor's Note: It is FFS whether the inclusion of CAA level ID in step 6 and its storage at step 7 align with TS 23.256.
-As they were added for alignment purposes only, no action on this functionality is needed in stage 3 until this EN is resolved.

 5.2.1.4 UUAA re-authentication procedure (5G)